editid0/tools/README.md

-# Tools (In Alpha)
+# Tools (In development)

-Tools is a website made for developers, with all your everyday developer tools in one website, and it is ads free.
+Tools is a website made for developers, with all your everyday developer tools in one website, and it is ad free.

 <!-- Table of Contents -->
 <details open="open">